 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

-However, with 59% of the total calories in our example coming from fat versus just 39% from protein, some recipes may not be suitable for every animal.
-In addition, this same finding also prevents us from awarding the brand a higher rating.
+However, with 48% of the total calories in our example coming from fat versus just 34% from protein, some recipes may not be suitable for every animal.

-Even when you consider the protein-boosting effect of the peas, chia and flax seeds, this looks like the profile of a wet product containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the chia and flax seeds, this looks like the profile of a cooked-then-frozen product containing a significant amount of meat.

-Tylee’s is a grain-free wet dog food using a notable amount of named meats and organs as its main source of animal protein, thus earning the brand 3 stars.
+Tylee’s is a fresh, grain-free human-grade dog food using a significant amount of named meats and organs as its main source of animal protein, thus earning the brand 5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.